How should I model loads that change magnitude at a particular time?

 I am solving a transient model which has loads that change instantaneously in time, but the solver appears to be missing some of these changes in the loads.
 How to I get the solver to correctly recognize when the load changes?

 Many time-dependent problems are modeled by partial differential equations with only first derivatives with respect to time.
 Common examples of such equations include the heat transfer equation and the chemical species transport equations, but any parabolic partial differential equation will behave similarly: the transient behavior of the solution is characterized by an exponentially decaying response to a change in the load.
-The default behavior of the software is to assume that the solution is smoothly varying in time.
-However, if a pulsed load is applied to the model that is relatively short in duration the software may skip over it, unless a very tight solver tolerance is used.
+The default behavior of the software is to assume that the solution, and the applied loads, are smoothly varying in time.
+If, however, an applied load varies instantaneously in time, you should use the Events interface so that the software efficiently and accurately handles these changes.

 If, on the other hand you model involves second time derivatives such as the transient electromagnetic wave and transient pressure acoustics formulations as well as transient structural problems, then the solution fields will be wave-like and such situations are addressed in Knowledge Base 1244: Solving Wave-Type Problems with Step Changes in the Loads